A Quick Overview of the New EU Toy Safety Regulation (EU) 2025/2509

 The DPP will replace the EU declaration of conformity (DoC) and will be mandatory for all toys sold in the EU under the new Toy Safety Regulation.
 Each toy model must have a DPP confirming compliance with the regulation, accessible via a data carrier (e.g., QR code) in the relevant EU language(s), and available for 10 years.
 The data carrier must be physically present on the toy, its label, packaging, or accompanying documentation to ensure visibility before purchase.

 Manufacturers must evaluate chemical exposure risks, including combined exposure to different chemicals in toys, in line with obligations under the REACH Regulation (EC) No 1907/2006.
+The possible non-intended presence of substances subject to generic prohibitions or other restrictions shall also be considered.

 Additionally, assessments must address health risks posed by digitally connected toys, incorporating mental health considerations.
-Toys using artificial intelligence (AI) must comply with the Artificial Intelligence Act, including adherence to cybersecurity, personal data protection, and privacy requirements. - Updates to EN 71 series (main changes are listed below):
+Toys using artificial intelligence (AI) must comply with the Artificial Intelligence Act, including adherence to cybersecurity, personal data protection, and privacy requirements. - Updates to EN 71 series

 - EN 71-1: Expanded materials and soaking tests to align with international standards; new security tests for the toys intended to bear a child and added clause for food imitation toys